wp-plugins/wp-csv/readme.txt

 No screenshots available.

 == Changelog ==
+= 1.6.4 =
+* Fixed bug with permissions setting
+* Changed function name in download_view to prevent a reported conflict.
+* Added a PHP version check before calling of the deprecated iconv_set_encoding function
+* Fixed various PHP Notice errors
+* Changed mysql to mysqli
 = 1.6.3 =
 * Export should now work for those who have specified a db port in wp-config.php = 1.6.2 =